Oliver Stegle

 ORCID: 0000-0002-8818-7193

-EditOur interest lies in computational approaches for unravelling molecular and phenotypic variation.
-How do genetic background and environment jointly shape phenotypic traits or cause diseases?
-How are genetic and external factors integrated at different molecular levels, and how variable are these molecular readouts between individual cells?
+How does our genetic background shape phenotypic traits or cause diseases such as cancer?
+How are genetic and environmental factors integrated at different molecular layers, and how variable are molecular states between individual cells?